Frequently Asked Questions

 Right now there are several regular activities;

-• Repair Club (Tuesdays, all levels)
+Repair Club (Wednesday evenings, all levels) - 18:30 to 21:00.

-• Note: more Repair Club sessions are due to roll out.
-We're looking for people to run them and very open to suggestions
+Note: more Repair Club sessions are due to roll out.
+We're looking for people to run them and very open to suggestions.

-• Repair as a service - volunteers meet up to tackle customers' repairs (various times)
+Repair as a service - volunteers meet up to tackle customers' repairs (various times).

-• Ad-hoc sessions to develop systems, tackle backlog or sort/rearrange the workshop itself
+Ad-hoc sessions to develop systems, tackle backlog or sort/rearrange the workshop itself

 What gets fixed at QCFF?

 We're focused on the 'repair gap' - small domestic appliances you generally can't find anyone to fix.
-We describe it as 'from hair dryer to air fryer'
+We describe it as 'from hair dryer to air fryer'.

-We generally don't work on mobile phones (there are many excellent local businesses proving repair services - including our friends at The Crescent Connect)
+We generally don't work on mobile phones (there are many excellent local businesses proving repair services - including our friends at The Crescent Connect).

 What about microwave ovens?

 We currently don't allow work on microwaves - this is due to the very high level of danger of death they present.
-One of our messages is 'fixing things is simpler than you think', and we do not want to give the impression that microwaves are something all of us can fix - they should only be serviced or repaired by professionals following strict safety protocols
+One of our messages is 'fixing things is simpler than you think', and we do not want to give the impression that microwaves are something all of us can fix - they should only be serviced or repaired by professionals following strict safety protocols.

 What equipment do we have in the workshop?

-We aspire to have everything you might need to carry out repairs, maintenance and testing on common small domestic appliances - from iFixit kits, to digital multimeters, to electrical connectors…and a lot of different screwdrivers
+We aspire to have everything you might need to carry out repairs, maintenance and testing on common small domestic appliances - from iFixit kits, to digital multimeters, to electrical connectors…and a lot of different screwdrivers.

-The collection is growing almost weekly - if we find deeper screws we buy a longer screwdriver, and suggestions for new tools are always welcome
+The collection is growing almost weekly - if we find deeper screws we buy a longer screwdriver, and suggestions for new tools are always welcome.

-We don't currently have an inventory of our workshop equipment, however this should be a mid-term goal, and it will be super useful to to have a digital record of what we have
+We don't currently have an inventory of our workshop equipment, however this should be a mid-term goal, and it will be super useful to to have a digital record of what we have.

 If you're interested in working on cataloguing our tools, spares and consumables let us know.
-Having this in a database will allow us to link user manuals and safety guidance as well as user experiences, and 'essentialness rating', and can form the basis of a shopping list for future Fixing Factories
+Having this in a database will allow us to link user manuals and safety guidance as well as user experiences, and 'essentialness rating', and can form the basis of a shopping list for future Fixing Factories.

 I'm an experienced fixer/engineer can I come and repair my own stuff?

-This is something we want to support, and aspire to have Repair Club sessions with dedicated capacity for this - in fact this kind of social repairing was one of the inspirations for Repair Club
+This is something we want to support, and aspire to have Repair Club sessions with dedicated capacity for this - in fact this kind of social repairing was one of the inspirations for Repair Club.

 Whatever your level of experience and competence you'll need to be inducted into the workshop so that you understand our ways of operating.
 You must also follow any direction from the safety leader and staff.
-For this reason it will generally not be possible for you to turn up spontaneously and repair you own gear at a public repair event - it's unlikely our safety leader will be able to dedicate time to run through the induction with you while keeping an overview of the session
+For this reason it will generally not be possible for you to turn up spontaneously and repair you own gear at a public repair event - it's unlikely our safety leader will be able to dedicate time to run through the induction with you while keeping an overview of the session.

 Can I drop my broken electricals off with you for recycling?

 We don't have facilities to take in electronic waste (e-waste) at the moment.
 We would have to transport it several miles to a commercial waste transfer station.
-For this reason we will always direct you to Regis Road Reuse and Recycling Centre where local residents can easily recycle end of life items
+For this reason we will always direct you to Regis Road Reuse and Recycling Centre where local residents can easily recycle end of life items.

 Donations of items to Fixing Factory